DepartureLabsIC/dl_event/README.md

 # Departure Labs Simple Events

-This is a simple library for publishing canister events subscribers.
+A simple and fun library for publishing canister events to subscribers! 🎉

+> Please note that our implementation is not optimized for
+> pushing large volumes of events or retrying on failures.
+> However, it is still a great option for canisters with a few subscribers
+> who need to share non-critical information.
+> Got that?
+Okay, let's get started!

 ## Publishing Events

-First implement the SimpleEvent trait for your event
+To publish an event, first derive `CandidType`, `Serialize`, `Deserialize` traits for your event struct, and then implement `SimpleEvent` trait on it.

 ```rust
 #[derive(CandidType, Serialize, Deserialize)]